Hasti-pudding/walking_tours_cb/pages/about.md

 {% include feature/jumbotron.html objectid="coll003" %}

-{% include feature/nav-menu.html sections="About this Collection;About the Creator;About CollectionBuilder;" %}
+{% include feature/nav-menu.html sections="About this Collection;Related Resources;About the Creator;About CollectionBuilder;" %}

 ## About this Collection